coderefinery/git-intro/content/what-to-avoid.md

 **Committing generated files**: See {ref}`gitignore`.

 **Over-engineering the branch layout and safeguards in small projects**: This may prevent people from contributing (maybe even including yourself?).
-Add more restrictions and safeguards as the project and the group of collaborators grows.
+Add more restrictions and safeguards only as the project and the group of collaborators grows.

 **Commit messages that explain what has been changed but do not explain why it has been changed**: This is as useful as code comments which describe the "obvious" such